-Currently there is approximately three days reserve held in the large tanks at the JUHI site, a surplus achieved by the successful commissioning of additional infrastructure in mid 2019.
+Currently there is approximately 2.9 days reserve held in the large tanks at the JUHI site, a surplus achieved by the successful commissioning of Tank 8 in mid 2019.

-Forecasts indicate that the level of the reserve may reduce to two days by 2027, at which point additional fuel storage is planned to be commissioned to ensure ongoing supply and suitable fuel reserve status.
+Forecasts indicate that the level of the reserve may reduce to two days by 2027, at which point Tank 9 is planned to be commissioned to ensure ongoing supply and suitable fuel reserve status.